 About the Root Canal Procedure

 Multiple visits may be necessary for the root canal procedure.
-First, Dr. Alla Brown will take diagnostic x-rays to evaluate the tooth and root canal.
+First, your Lanier dentist will take diagnostic x-rays to evaluate the tooth and root canal.
 An anesthetic may be administered to relax the patient and relieve discomfort.

 A small hole will be made to allow access to the inside of the tooth.
 The infected tissue and damaged nerve will be removed and the root canal will be thoroughly cleaned and polished.
 If there is infection, antibiotics may be prescribed and the tooth will be temporarily sealed until the infection has healed.

 Once the infection is clear and the root canal is free of debris, it will be filled with a biocompatible rubber compound called gutta percha.
-Next, Dr. Brown will cover the tooth with either a dental filling or dental crown to protect the root canal from future damage and add strength to the tooth.
+Next, your dentist will cover the tooth with either a dental filling or dental crown to protect the root canal from future damage and add strength to the tooth.

-If you suspect you need root canal therapy, please contact our Buford, Georgia dental office to schedule an appointment with Dr. Brown.
+If you suspect you need root canal therapy, please contact our Buford, Georgia dental office to schedule an appointment with Dr. Brown or Dr. Newberry.